Work with solutions

 -

-Reference Applications use defined interfaces (APIs) and are therefore hardware agnostic.
+Reference applications use defined interfaces (APIs) and are therefore hardware agnostic.
 These projects require the installation of related CMSIS-Packs and additional software layers for an evaluation board.

 -